Who's Behind Listverse?

 When women and children were instructed to enter a lifeboat on April 15, 1912, a father placed his two young sons into collapsible D, which was the last lifeboat lowered into the water.
 The curly-haired boys were then cared for by 22-year-old Mary Kelly from Castlepollard, Ireland, who comforted them with song.

-When the French boys arrived at New York after being rescued by RMS Carpathia, their identities were unknown.
+When the French boys arrived in New York after being rescued by RMS Carpathia, their identities were unknown.
 Various newspapers then published stories about the orphans to appeal to any family they might have in France or another country, and they were referred to as “The Titanic Waifs” by the press.
 Soon after, Marcelle Navratil came forward as the mother of three-year-old Michel and two-year-old Edmond Roger.
 It turns out their father, Michel Navratil, had kidnapped his children from the south of France and boarded the vessel under the pseudonym of Louis Hoffman.
 While he lost his life in the sinking, the boys were transported back to France with their mother.

 1 William Carter II

 Not willing to leave her young son behind on the sinking ship, William’s mother, Lucille, reportedly removed her hat and placed it on top of William’s head to disguise him as a girl and ensure his survival.
-Despite weeping at the thought of leaving his dog behind, William escaped the ill-fated liner with his mother and sisters and he lived to the grand age of 84 years old.
+Despite weeping at the thought of leaving his dog behind, William escaped the ill-fated liner with his mother and sisters, and he lived to the grand age of 84 years old.